GhineaAlex/mshomework/README.md

-Requests:
+# Kubernetes Cluster Deployment

+This project guides you through the process of creating a Kubernetes cluster in Azure, AWS, or GCP using Pulumi or Terraform.
+The setup includes two services, Service A and Service B, running on a cluster with the latest stable version of Kubernetes and RBAC enabled.

+## Requirements

-Create Kubernetes cluster in Azure, AWS or GCP, using Pulumi or Terraform:
+- **Kubernetes Cluster:** Set up a Kubernetes cluster using either Pulumi or Terraform.
-Setup K8s cluster with the latest stable version, with RBAC enabled.
+- **Kubernetes Version:** Use the latest stable version.
+- **RBAC:** Role-Based Access Control (RBAC) must be enabled.

+## Services Deployment

-The Cluster should have 2 services deployed – Service A and Service B:
+The cluster should have the following two services deployed:

+### Service A

-    - Service A is a WebServer written in C# or Go that exposes the following:
+- **Language:** WebServer written in C# or Go.
+- **Functionality:**
-        Current value of Bitcoin in USD (updated every 10 seconds taken from an API on the web).
+  - Displays the current value of Bitcoin in USD, updated every 10 seconds from an external API.
-        Average value over the last 10 minutes.
+  - Shows the average value of Bitcoin over the last 10 minutes.

+### Service B

+- **Type:** REST API service.
+- **Functionality:**
+  - Exposes a single controller.
-    - Service B is a REST API service, which exposes a single controller that responds 200 status code on GET requests.
+  - Responds with a 200 status code on GET requests.

+## Ingress

-Cluster should have NGINX Ingress controller deployed, and corresponding ingress rules for Service A and Service B.
+- **NGINX Ingress Controller:** The cluster should have an NGINX Ingress controller deployed.
+- **Ingress Rules:** Set up corresponding ingress rules for both Service A and Service B.

+## Network Policy

-Service A should not be able to communicate with Service B.
+- Ensure that Service A is not able to communicate with Service B.

+## Getting Started

+terraform init
+terraform apply
+docker build -t
+docker push
+kubectl apply -f networkpolicy-service-a.yaml kubectl apply -f networkpolicy-service-b.yaml

+]